 Research output per year

-Mark Miller is a Reader (Research Scientist) working in the Centre for Cardiovascular Science at the University of Edinburgh (United Kingdom) funded by the British Heart Foundation.
+Mark R. Miller is a Professor of the Environment and Health (Research Scientist) working in the Institute of Neuroscience and Cardiovascular Research at the University of Edinburgh, United Kingdom)

 Mark obtained his degree in Pharmacology at the University of Edinburgh.
 He then pursued a PhD in the cardiovascular effects of novel nitric oxide donor drugs at the same Institute, continuing his interest in this topic in postdoctoral positions at the University of Strathclyde.

-Over the last 15 years, Mark’s research has addressed the health effects of air pollution.
+Over the last 20 years, Mark’s research has addressed the health effects of air pollution.
 A notable focus has been the biological pathways by which the particles in vehicle exhaust cause adverse effects in the cardiovascular system.
 He also has an interest in the potential for manufactured nanoparticles to cause harm to the cardiovascular system.
-His work encompasses a broad range of approaches from in vitro assays, in vivo models of disease and controlled exposure to pollutants in human subjects.
+His work encompasses a broad range of approaches, specialising in in vivo models of disease and controlled exposure to pollutants in human subjects.

 Mark’s research findings have received extensive coverage in the national and international media, and featured in documentaries on UK television.
 His work contributed to the Department of Cardiology’s Queens Anniversary Award 2014-16 for outstanding contribution to scientific research.
 His work was highlighted as a case study in the DEFRA (UK Government) Clean Air Strategy 2019.
 He has recently been acknowledged for his contributions to the 2021 World Health Organisation Global Air Quality Guidelines and the Chief Medical Officer for England’s Annual Report: Air Pollution (2022).